What is Umbraco?

 The Umbraco products

 It all started with the open-source CMS, which is free to download and use.
-With the open-source CMS at its core, we've since expanded with 3 new products: Umbraco Cloud, Umbraco Heartcore, and Umbraco Uno.
+With the open-source CMS at its core, we've since expanded with 2 new products: Umbraco Cloud, and Umbraco Heartcore.

 Umbraco CMS is the free, open-source version of Umbraco - a flexible, secure, and scalable content management system.
 Besides being maintained by Umbraco HQ, the CMS is constantly updated and developed by a dedicated online developer community.